srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

-# 18 - Explore the Trust Center
+# 18 - Explore Microsoft Compliance Offerings

 In this walkthrough, we will access the Trust Center, Service Trust Portal (STP), and Compliance Manager.

-# Task 1: Access the Trust Center
+# Task 1: Access Microsoft Compliance Offerings

 1. In a browser, access the [Microsoft Trust Center compliance offerings](https://docs.microsoft.com/en-us/microsoft-365/compliance/offering-home) page.